tchestnut85/readme-generator/README.md

   * [License](#license)

   ## Installation
-  Make sure Node.js is installed on your computer.
-Clone or download the repository from GitHub.
-You may need to initialize Inquirer by running "npm install inquirer"
+  - Make sure Node.js is installed on your computer.
+  - Clone or download the repository from GitHub.
+  - You may need to initialize Inquirer by running `npm install inquirer` in the terminal.

   ## Usage
   This app can be used to create professional stlye README documents for any project you create.
 After completing the series of questions, you will have a new README file you can use for your project.

-  ### Instructions
-  * The user will be prompted with a series of questions.
+  * You will be prompted with a series of questions to gather information for your project.
-  * Based on the answers from the user, the various sections of the generated README will be filled in.
-The questions types used include answers with text input, yes/no confirmation and a list.
+  * The question types used include text input, yes/no confirmation and a list.
+Type in text input answers, type Y or N then enter for confirmation answers, and use the up/down arrows for the list then enter to select the answer.
-  * Once all the questions have been answered, a confirmation will appear in the command line.
+  * Once all the questions have been answered, your answers will print to the terminal and a confirmation will also appear in the terminal.
-  * A new README file named OUTPUT.md will be created with answers from the user populating the various section of the README.
+  * A new README file named OUTPUT.md will be created with your answers populating the various sections of the README.
-  * This OUTPUT.md file should be copied into the repo you are making the README for and the name changed to README.md
+  * This OUTPUT.md file should be copied into the repo you are creating the README for and the name changed to README.md.

   ## Contributing
   If you would like to contribute to this app, please contact me by email listed below.